EvaTheDM/mildly-magical-inspiration/README.md

 See the [open issues](https://github.com/EvaTheDM/mildly-magical-inspiration/issues) for a list of proposed features and known bugs.
 For a full planned roadmap you can visit the [project board roadmap](https://github.com/EvaTheDM/mildly-magical-inspiration/projects/1).

+## Contact

+If you have any further questions about using the module I'm a regular visitor of the Foundry Discord server where you can contact me under the discord handle **Eva#4821**.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.